Management System Standards

-There have been over 21,000 ISO standards issued by the International Organization for Standardization, the most popular of which are the ISO management system standards such as ISO 9001 (for quality management systems) and now ISO 20000 (for control and management of IT services) and ISO 27001 (for IT security).
+There have been more than 21,000 ISO standards issued by the International Organization for Standardization, the most popular of which are the ISO management system standards such as ISO 9001 (for quality management systems) and now ISO 20000-1 (for IT service management systems) and ISO 27001 (for IT security management systems).
 For aerospace companies, the ISO 9001 standard is enhanced in the aerospace standards: AS 9100 for the design and manufacture of aerospace products, AS 9110 for aviation maintenance facilities and AS 9120 for stock list distributors of aerospace components.

 ISO 9001: Quality Management System

 ISO 9001 is the leading international standard for a quality management system.
 The standard specifies the requirements for a quality management system which are recognized as being aligned with accepted good practice for running a business.
 ISO certification is rapidly becoming mandatory in order to do business with other countries, the government and prime contractors.